Gravitational wave constraints on spatial covariant gravities: Introduction

 Different parameters correspond to different effects on the propagation of GWs.
-These effects can be divided into three classes: (1) the frequency-independent effects which include the modification to the speed of GWs and GW friction; (2) the parity-violating effects which include the amplitude and velocity birefringences of GWs; and (3) the Lorentz-violating effects which include the modified damping rate and dispersion relation of GWs.
+These effects can be divided into three classes: 1) the frequency-independent effects which include the modification to the speed of GWs and GW friction, 2) the parity-violating effects which include the amplitude and velocity birefringences of GWs, and 3) the Lorentz-violating effects which include the modified damping rate and dispersion relation of GWs.
 We compare these new effects with existing observational samples or results of various tests of gravities with LIGO/Virgo/KAGRA data in the literature and derive the observational constraints on different terms in the spatial covariant gravities.
-Our results are summarized in Table.~\ref{table4}.
-With the future ground- and space-based detector network, more and more GW events in a wider frequency range will be detected in the future, and we expect the constraints on the spatial covariant gravities will be improved dramatically and deeper understanding of the nature of gravity will be achieved.
+Using these constraints, we also derive the corresponding bounds on the coupling coefficients of a number of specific theories in the Appendix.
+Our results are summarized in Table \ref{table4}.
+With the future ground- and space-based detector network, more and more GW events in a wider frequency range will be detected in the future, and we expect that the constraints on the spatial covariant gravities will be improved dramatically and a deeper understanding of the nature of gravity will be achieved.

 This paper is organized as follows.
-In the next section, we present a brief review of the spatial covariant gravities and dicuss the associated propagation of GWs in the a homogeneous and isotropic cosmological background in Sec.
-III.
-In this section, we also map the different new effects on the propagation of GWs arise from the spatial covariant gravities into four parameters.
+In the next section, we present a brief review of the spatial covariant gravities, and in Sec.
+III we discuss the associated propagation of GWs in a homogeneous and isotropic cosmological background.
+In that section, we also map the different new effects on the propagation of GWs arising from the spatial covariant gravities into four parameters.
 In Sec.
-IV, we calculate the effects of the spatial covariant gravities in the speed, frictions, and waveform of GWs produced by the coalescence of compact binaries, and derive their observational constraints with observational data of GW events from LIGO/Virgo/KAGRA collaboration.
+IV, we calculate the effects of the spatial covariant gravities on the speed, frictions, and waveform of GWs produced by the coalescence of compact binaries, and derive their observational constraints with observational data of GW events from the LIGO/Virgo/KAGRA Collaboration.
 A brief summary of our main results and some discussions are presented in Sec.
-V.
+V. We also present the detailed correspondences between the coupling constants in a number of specific theories and the coefficients in the spatial covariant gravities and derive the corresponding observational bounds on these specific theories in the Appendix.

 Throughout this paper, the metric convention is chosen as $(-,+,+,+)$, and greek indices $(\mu,\nu,\cdot\cdot\cdot)$ run over $0,1,2,3$ and latin indices $(i, \; j,\;k)$ run over $1, 2, 3$.
 We set the units to $c=\hbar=1$.